New York State Law

 its reasons on the record.
 Adverse action as used in this subdivision

-shall mean and include actual loss incurred by the victim and the
+shall mean and include actual loss incurred by the victim, including an

 2. Whenever the court requires restitution or reparation to be made,